sdtemple/how-to-use-ai/README.md

 I am an experienced Python programmer, and therefore implemented my code in Python.
 However, I have collaborators who prefer C++ because it can be faster or more memory efficient.Please translate the following Python code into C++ code.
 ```

 After the chatbot translates the code, we will verify it in Terminal.
-Click `Ctrl + \`` and then run `g++ exercise4.cpp -o exercise4` to compile the program.
+Click `Ctrl + backtick` and then run `g++ exercise4.cpp -o exercise4` to compile the program.
 Following compilation, run `./exercise4` and compare to the prior results.
 You will not be able to compile if you do not have a compiler like `g++`.

 ---

 ### Exercise 5: debugging code

 We can use generative AI coding assistance to debug code.
 I wrote some code with bugs in [exercise5.py](./exercise5.py).
 First, we run `python exercise5.py` in the Terminal.
-We see that the 5th Catalan number is calculated as 50, whereas in [exercise1.py](./exercise1.py) and others we determined that the 5th Catalan number is 42.
-Additionally, we get a `TypeError` when we run our function to generate the Fibonacci sequence.
+We see that the function `fibonacci_v1()` has the wrong outputs compared to our implementation in [answers/exercise1.py](answers/exercise1.py).
+Additionally, we get a `list index error` when we run the function `fibonacci_v2()` to generate the nth Fibonacci number.

 1. Highlight the different code blocks and ask the chatbot to explain the error and fix it.
 2. Run `python exercise5.py` on the saved file.